-The Bonds are general obligations of the District payable solely from ad valorem property taxes levied within the boundaries of the former Elementary School District.
-The Board of Supervisors of the County is empowered and obligated to levy annually ad valorem property taxes, without limitation as to rate or amount, for the payment of the principal of and interest on the Bonds, upon all property subject to taxation by the District within the boundaries of the former Elementary School District (except certain personal property which is taxable at limited rates), for the payment of principal of and interest on the Bonds when due.
+The Bonds are general obligations of the District payable solely from ad valorem property taxes.
+The Board of Supervisors of the County is empowered and obligated to levy annually ad valorem property taxes, without limitation as to rate or amount, for the payment of the principal of and interest on the Bonds, upon all property subject to taxation by the District (except certain personal property which is taxable at limited rates), for the payment of principal of and interest on the Bonds when due.
 Such taxes will be levied annually in addition to all other taxes during the period that the Bonds are outstanding in an amount sufficient to pay the principal of and interest on the Bonds when due.
 Such taxes, when collected, will be placed by the County in the District's Debt Service Fund (defined herein), which are segregated and maintained by the County and which are designated for the payment of the Bonds and interest thereon when due, and for no other purpose.
 Although the County is obligated to levy an ad valorem tax for the payment of the principal of and interest on the Bonds, and will maintain the Debt Service Fund for the repayment of the Bonds, the Bonds are not a debt of the County.